adityasrini/ultralist-docs/cli.md

 # Using the Ultralist CLI

-## Creating a todolist {#create_todolist}

-You can initialize a todolist by running `ultralist init`.
-This will create a `.todos.json` in the directory you are in.

-**The todolist in your home directory is special.** `ultralist` will use the list in your home dir if it does not see a .todos.json in the directory you are in.
-This allows you to manage your main todolist file even if you are in another directory.

 ## Adding todos {#adding_todos}

 Add a todo by running `ultralist add` or `ultralist a`, and then filling out the details of the todo.